VoliJS/NestedLink/README.md

-# Advanced purely functional Value Links for React
+# Advanced Value Links for React

 Library for purely functional data binding in React based on `value link` pattern.